 Within the current procedure, should the person petitioning for divorce rely on a conduct-based fact within the petition, they have to provide a statement setting out evidence of the conduct; the element of the petition that inevitably creates the most animosity and causes some divorces to become defended.

 Under the new rules, the individual does not have to provide such detailed evidence but instead can simply provide a statement that the marriage has irretrievably broken down.
-There is also the option for couples to provide a joint statement.
-The ability to contest the divorce based on the grounds will no longer be possible.
+There is also a new option for couples to provide a joint statement and apply jointly for divorce.

 Couples will also have the option to file a joint application in cases where the decision to divorce is mutual.
 This prevents them having to wait 2 years or, from one spouse relying on the other’s conduct as a means of petitioning for divorce creating unnecessary animosity.
 It is anticipated this will also encourage parties to reach a financial settlement more quickly and cost-effectively given that communications between spouses will, it is hoped, remain more amicable throughout the process.
 It is also hoped that children of divorcing couples will benefit from less tension between parents who choose to mutually separate.

-It is unknown when the Bill will be granted Royal Assent and come in to effect, however this shows a huge development in counteracting some of the problems within the divorce system that have been in place for many years.
+This development will go some way towards counteracting many of the problems within the divorce system that have been in place for many years.
 It is hoped that couples and children will benefit from the changes both emotionally and financially.

-If you are considering divorce proceedings and wish to talk through your situation to determine whether you could petition for divorce, please call our family solicitors on 01732 525923 or email email@example.com and we will be happy to discuss this with you.
+If you are considering divorce proceedings and wish to talk through your situation to determine whether you could petition for divorce, please call our Laura Ware on 01732 525923 or email email@example.com and we will be happy to discuss this with you.

 Griffin Law, a The Legal 500 Leading Law Firm, is a niche litigation firm of innovative, proactive, tenacious and commercially-minded lawyers who guarantee to share the risk of litigation with every client.
 We deal solely with litigation cases and our expertise has been recognised by our peers and the media in the form of awards and testimonials.